giellalt/lang-gle/gle.md

 #### rule to correct lenition (séimhiú) errors for nouns after certain prepositions

-**ADD:msyn-ecl-after-prep**: A rule to correct eclipse errors without an intervening article. !!!IT WORKS!!!

-**ADD:msyn-ecl-after-prep-sfem**: Eclipse after preposition ... (sfem?)

 #### Rules for lenition

 **ADD:msyn-teastaigh-ó**: exchange prep "mé" with "ó" when following "teastaigh"